 This time, I listened to my gut and simply told my interviewer the conflict I was experiencing.
 I told him that while the details of the job seemed perfect to me, the location did not, and I did not think I would be able to take the job unless the teaching was virtual.
 Hearing this, the interviewer told me he appreciated my candor and we ended the interview process.

 I likely will never complete my tattoo, adding on the roots which would grant permanence to my tree.
-It simply does not seem necessary to me to affix my body with what I know about myself, to mar my bark in that way.
+It simply does not seem necessary to affix my body with what I know about myself, to mar my bark in that way.
 Still, I can now say that I recognize the importance of putting down roots in my life in all realms, something that pertains to environment, culture, career, and relationship; it is what makes me feel alive, what makes me feel that I am honoring myself at the deepest, most fundamental layer of my being.
 Why is it that I have always felt simultaneously calmed and energized by mountains, by crisp air and brown and green hues?
 I do not know, but I know that this is a disposition worth submitting to, one that unlocks and lets flow other dimensions in my life.
 I do not need to prove myself independent, and it is okay that, for now, I live in the same place as my parents, the same place I am from.
 For me, the inexplicable, irreducible feeling of home is what allows other reaches of my tree to flourish, which in turn is how I give to the world.